rfdrake/cibh/README.md

 # Build the other tools

-I suggest you run this on a modern linux box, or freebsd if you insist.
+I suggest you run this on a modern linux box.
 Whichever you choose, use a package manager to install the dependencies.

 To run cibh you need to install many packages and all of their dependencies.
 The minimal set includes: